andrew-edwards/empirical-dyn-mod/README.md

 The code saves a number of **.RData**, **.RDS** files (like **.RData** but just for single objects) and **.txt** files which we don't need on GitHub (they should be created on individual's machines).
 So adding those to **.gitignore**.

 **ye15origCode.r** - this has a lot of functions defined that are then run at the end.
-Andy has it working (running the functions then running line-by-line at the end since it will overwrite figures), and it yields:
+Andy has it working (running the functions then running line-by-line at the end since it will overwrite figures), and it yields the results listed below.
+But use the following code:

+**ye15origCodeFunctions.r** - saving just the functions.

+**ye15origCodeNoFuns.r** - code to step through.

 Fig. 1A - reproduced